Lucg/push-plugin-unity/README.md

 #### Is Registered

-To retrieve the information if user is registered to Infobip Push or not, use the following method call which returns bool value `true` if the user is registered to Infobip Push, otherwise the bool value `false` is returned:
+To retrieve the information if user is registered to Infobip Push or not, use the following method call which returns boolean value `true` if the user is registered to Infobip Push, otherwise the boolean value `false` is returned:

 	InfobipPush.IsRegistered();